Causal-Invariant Cross-Domain Out-of-Distribution Recommendation

 We modify CICDOR to form a variant, namely \textbf{w/o confounder}, by removing the LLM-guided confounder discovery module.
 From Table \ref{baseline_comparison}, we can observe that our CICDOR model outperforms \textbf{w/o confounder} with an average improvement of 8.53\%.
 This demonstrates that extracting observed confounders for subsequent deconfounding is crucial for capturing accurate comprehensive causal-invariant user preferences, thereby achieving better OOD recommendation performance.

 Moreover, we design another variant, namely \textbf{w/ direct-LLM}, by replacing our LLM-guided confounder discovery module with a simplified approach that directly uses gpt-4o-mini to extract confounders from user reviews in a single step.
 We find that the complete CICDOR model outperforms \textbf{w/ direct-LLM} by an average of 4.36\%.
 This demonstrates the effectiveness of our module over simply relying on LLM alone.
 Without the iterative process involving variable proposal, review annotation, variable refinement and causal feedback, simply using LLM to extract observed confounders may generate hallucinations or identify spurious variables as confounders.
-Our LLM-guided confounder discovery module addresses this limitation by providing theoretical guidance through CI test and FCI algorithm, which help filter and refine the variables before extracting confounders.
+Our LLM-guided confounder discovery module addresses this limitation by providing theoretical guidance CI tests and the FCI algorithm, which help filter and refine the variables before extracting confounders.
 This process ensures that extracted confounders are causally valid and accurate, leading to more effective deconfounding and ultimately better OOD recommendation performance.

-In addition, we construct a third variant, \textbf{w/ gpt2glm}, where we replace gpt-4o-mini with glm-4-9b-chat\footnote{https://huggingface.co/THUDM/glm-4-9b-chat} in our LLM-guided confounder discovery module.
-We can observe that our CICDOR model achieves an average improvement of 1.98\% over \textbf{w/ gpt2glm}.
-This shows that the capability of LLM affects the accuracy of extracted confounders.
-In our implementation, we select gpt-4o-mini to balance performance benefits with economic considerations, as it enables us to extract more accurate confounders for deconfounding.
-After deconfounding, we can capture debiased comprehensive causal-invariant user preferences for better OOD recommendation.
+To evaluate the robustness across different LLM backends, we introduce two additional variants, denoted as \textbf{w/ gpt2glm} and \textbf{w/ gpt2qwen}, where the LLM backend in the confounder discovery module is replaced from gpt-4o-mini to glm-4-9b-chat\footnote{https://huggingface.co/THUDM/glm-4-9b-chat} and Qwen3-8b\footnote{https://huggingface.co/Qwen/Qwen3-8B}, respectively.
+We can observe that compared to our CICDOR, \textbf{w/ gpt2glm} and \textbf{w/ gpt2qwen} exhibit average performance drops of 2.05\% and 0.98\%, respectively.
+These results show that while stronger LLMs enable more accurate confounder extraction, our CICDOR is not overly dependent on specific LLM capabilities.
+In our implementation, we select gpt-4o-mini to balance performance benefits with economic considerations, enabling us to extract accurate confounders for effective deconfounding and better OOD recommendation.